BraftonSupport/BraftonJoomla3Component/README.md

 1. Pause Text: The text shown at the top of the video screen when the Pause is pressed.
 2. Pause Link: The url to send users to when they click your "Pause Text"
     1. Must be a complete URL with "HTTP://" or "HTTPS://"
+3. Pause Asset ID: the id for your _ARCH_ form.
+    1. _NOTE: Requires your enrollment in ARCH.
+Check with your Account Manager_
+    2. _Will override the "Pause Link"_
+4. Ending Title: The Text to appear at the top of the video screen at the end of the video playback.
+5. Ending Subtitle: The text to appear just below the title at the end of the video.
+The default size is smaller than the title but can be modified via css rules applied to your sites stylesheet.
+6. Ending Button Text: Text used as the anchor text for the End of video Link.
+7. Ending Button Link: The url to send users to when they click your "Pause Text"
+    1. Must be a complete URL with "HTTP://" or "HTTPS://"
+8. Ending Asset ID: the id for your _ARCH_ form.
+    1. _NOTE: Requires your enrollment in ARCH.
+Check with your Account Manager_
+    2. _Will override the "Ending Button Link"_
+9. Ending Background: You may upload an image to use as the background at the End of Video.

 ###Importer Log###